arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-IoT-Cloud.md

 <a id="add-device"></a>

-## Problems when adding the device to Iot Cloud
+## Problems when adding the device to Arduino Cloud

 If there's a problem during the **"Add device"** set-up process, or the device doesn't appear in the Device tab.